jdhall75/pexip-scripting-demo/README.md

 # Deploy a small python app to GCP Compute

 The tool used to deploy the app is `gcp.py`.
 I borrowed some example code from GCP to get started.
 This script Zips up the app directory and uploads it to Cloud Storage.
-The VM pick it up from cloud storage, using the meta server to get the file name and bucket.
+The VM picks it up from cloud storage using the meta server to get the file name and bucket.

 There are a list of things that I would like to add to it below.